 Direct all written comments to Glenn Kirkland Internal Revenue Service, room 6411, 1111 Constitution Avenue NW., Washington, DC 20224.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Requests for additional information or copies of the form and instructions should be directed to Larnice Mack at Internal Revenue Service, room 6407, 1111 Constitution Avenue NW., Start Printed Page 9027Washington, DC 20224, or at (202) 622-3179, or through the Internet at (Larnice.Mack@irs.gov).End Further Info End Preamble Start Supplemental Information

 Form Number: Form 970.

 Abstract: Form 970 is filed by individuals, partnerships, trusts, estates, or corporations to elect to use the last-in first-out (LIFO) inventory method or to extend the LIFO method to additional goods.
 The IRS uses Form 970 to determine if the election was properly made.
 Current Actions: There are no changes being made to the form at this time.

 Type of Review: Extension of a currently approved collection.

-Affected Public: Business or other for-profit organizations and individual or households.
+Affected Public: Business or other for-profit organizations and individuals or households.

-Estimated Time per Respondent: 12 hours, 24 minutes.
+Estimated Time Per Respondent: 13 hours, 55 minutes.